scott-22/algorithm-reference/README.md

 # Dynamic Programming
 ### Overview:
-Can be used to solve problems with optimal substructure.
+Can be used to solve optimization problems or counting problems that have optimal substructure.
 If the optimal solution to a problem can be determined by the optimal solution to a subproblem, then a greedy algorithm should work.
 However, if it can only be determined by the optimal solution to multiple subproblems, then dynamic programming should be used.

-In theory, it recursively breaks a problem _P_(_n_) into multiple subproblems _P1_(_n_-1)… _Pk_(_n_-1), and stores the answers of subproblems _Pi_(_j_) such that _j_ < _n_ in a data structure, to ensure that the same problems are not calculated multiple times.
+In theory, it recursively breaks a problem _P(n)_ into multiple subproblems _P1(n - d1)… Pk(n - dk)_, and stores the answers of subproblems _Pi(j)_ such that _j_ < _n_ in a data structure, to ensure that the same problems are not calculated multiple times.
+This equation is referred to as a DP transition, and usually the first step to a DP problem would be to identify this equation.

+There are usually two approaches to achieving DP: top-down and bottom-up.
+Top-down approaches are recursive in nature, calculating a subproblem when it is needed and storing its value.
+It usually uses a process called **memoization**, basically remembering the answer to a subproblem when we need to calculate it.
+Bottom-up approaches are iterative in nature, calculating the answer to every query and storing it in a table.
+For this reason, this process is called **tabulation**.

+### Knapsacks:
+Many problems can be reduced into some form of the knapsack problem.
+It involves a theoretical knapsack with a weight capacity of _W_.
+There are _n_ given objects, each with weight _wi_ and value _vi_, for 1 ≤ _i_ ≤ _n_.
+The objective is to maximize the total sum of values of the objects we can put in the knapsack such that the total weight is within the knapsack’s capacity.
+It can be easily shown (by counterexample) that greedy solutions for multiple knapsack problems won’t work.
+The different variants of problems are below.

+#### \*0-1-KNAPSACK*
+The 0-1 Knapsack problem is pretty straightforward: for each weight, we can either take it or not.
+As with most knapsack problems, we consider each weight individually.
+Our DP transition is
+_maxV(w, i) = max(maxV(w, i-1), vi+maxV(w-wi, i-1))_
+where _maxV(w, i)_ is the maximum value attainable for a knapsack of weight _w_ only considering the first _i_ objects.
+What this does is that for each weight, we consider the case of whether we take it or not, and find the maximum of the two cases.
+How do we calculate this then?
+One way is to create a 2D array _maxV[n][W]_, and then for each weight we then iterate through and find the answer from the entries in the previous row.
+This stores every single optimal answer up to our actual weight capacity _W_, and works in O(_W*n_) complexity for both time and space.

+Since we only use entries from the previous row, we can optimize it for space a little.
+In fact, we can only store a single array _maxV[W]_.
+Then, we simply update all the values starting from the end, allowing us to have O(_W_) space complexity but with the same time complexity.

+If our weights are exceedingly large and our different values are by comparison smaller, we can modify the table a bit.
+Notice that we can store the minimum weight required to achieve each value, also by iterating through each element.
+Our DP transition becomes
+_minW(v, i) = min(minW(v, i-1), wi+minW(v-vi, i-1))
+where _minW(v, i)_ is the minimum weight required to achieve a value of exactly _v_ using the first _i_ objects.
+At the beginning, we would need to initialize all minimum weights to infinity, and set the minimum weight of 0 to always be 0.
+Then, we can find the answer in O(_V*n_) time (assuming _V_ is the sum of all the values of all objects), and either O(_V*n_) or O(_V_) space, depending on how we initialize the array.

+#### \*EXACT-0-1-KNAPSACK*
+What if the problem instead asked for the knapsack to be filled exactly to capacity, even if it meant decreasing the value?
+The modification is actually exceedingly simple: we simply initialize the array to store negative infinity as the max value for each weight, except for 0.
+Then, we simply perform the knapsack algorithm as usual.
+It’s not difficult to see why this works.